-Weakened immune system - The risk of developing non-Hodgkin lymphoma is higher if your immune system has been weakened.
-This can happen if you have an autoimmune disease, such as rheumatoid arthritis or coeliac disease, or if you need to take medicines that suppress the immune system after an organ transplant.
+Weakened immune system - The risk of developing non-Hodgkin lymphoma is higher if your immune system isn't working properly.
+This can happen if you have an autoimmune disease, such as rheumatoid arthritis or coeliac disease, or if you take medicines that suppress the immune system after an organ transplant.

-Certain viruses - Some viruses can slightly increase the risk of developing non-Hodgkin lymphoma:
+Certain infections - Infections with some viruses and bacteria can slightly increase the risk of developing some types of non-Hodgkin lymphoma.
+These infections include:

-- Helicobacter pylori may increase risk of some types of lymphoma
+- Helicobacter pylori

-- HTLV-1 (human T-cell lymphotropic virus 1) may increase the risk of some types of lymphoma
+- HTLV-1 (human T-cell lymphotropic virus 1)

 - hepatitis C

 - Epstein-Barr virus

 - HHV-8 (human herpesvirus 8).